RENCI-NRIG/x-cite/index.md

 toc: false
 ---

-X-CITE course is geared toward the community of scientists and researchers using the [CHESS] synchrotron X-ray facility and similar light sources.
+X-CITE (CyberInfrastructure Training and Education for Synchrotron X-Ray Science) develops training materials for the community of scientists and researchers using the [CHESS] synchrotron X-ray facility and similar light sources.

 This is the training overview: